rrnyquist/ebenezer/_Scripture/ESV/51_Colossians.md

 and with him Onesimus, our faithful and beloved brother, who is one of you.
 They will tell you of everything that has taken place here. ^0409

-Aristarchus my fellow prisoner greets you, and Mark the cousin of Barnabas ( concerning whom you have received instructions — if he comes to you, welcome him ), ^0410
+Aristarchus my fellow prisoner greets you, and Mark the cousin of Barnabas (concerning whom you have received instructions--if he comes to you, welcome him), ^0410

 and Jesus who is called Justus.
 These are the only men of the circumcision among my fellow workers for the kingdom of God, and they have been a comfort to me. ^0411